igrek51/nuclear/README.md

 You only need to bind the keywords to the rules and `cliglue` will handle all the rest for you.

 ## `cliglue` vs `argparse`
-Why to use `cliglue`, since we already have Python `argparse`?
+Why use `cliglue`, since Python has already `argparse`?
 Here are some subjective advantages of `cliglue`:

 - declarative way of CLI logic in one place,
 - autocompletion out of the box,